ziyi-zhang-mark/iOS/Basics.md

         print("Defenses increased!");
     }

-    // can only change a property using mutating within struct mutating func harvestRice() {
+    // can only change a class property in func using mutating keyword in struct mutating func harvestRice() {
         resources["Rice"] = 100
     }